 Mr. Tim White, P.E., is TERRADON's principal engineer.
 He brings nearly 20 years of design experience to the project and will serve as Project Manager.
+He will be assisted by Senior Geotechnical engineer, John James, P.E. who brings a wealth of mine reclamation experience.

-TERRADON has extensive experience in drainage design.
-Projects include large highway projects, commercial developments, and AML projects.
-In addition, we have done regrading on numerous other refuse piles and highwalls including Jenkin Jones, Micajah, Linger, Camp Mahonegan, Cedar Creek, and Tuppers Creek and Gerath Landslides.
-Also, we have designed the regrading for numerous other private projects, with great emphasis on providing balanced projects.
+TERRADON has extensive experience in both wet and dry mine seals, with or without bat gates.
+Our recent experience with Stonecoal creek had over two dozen mine seals.
+In addition, we have done regrading on numerous refuse piles and highwalls including Jenkin Jones, Micajah, Linger, Camp Mahonegan, Cedar Creek, and Tuppers Creek and Gerath Landslides.
+TERRADON also has experience designing road and bridge upgrades.